height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 COOKING

 Agaves are cooked in traditional underground ovens made of earth and stones.
-Mezcaleros use local wood to fuel the fire and place river stones, which get extremely hot, on top.
-They layer plant matter over the stones, then the agave piñas, tarps, and soil for three to five days.
+We use local wood to fuel the fire and place river stones, which get extremely hot, on top.
+We layer plant matter over the stones, then the Agave piñas, tarps, and soil for three to five days.

 MILLING

-Maestro Mezcaleros use two milling techniques.
-They either use a hand-carved wooden mallet or traditional Chilean Tahona horse to crush the agave.
+We use one of two milling techniques.
+We either use a hand-carved wooden mallet or traditional Chilean Tahona horses to crush the Agave.

 FERMENTATION